 To experience Lake LBJ, start at the Lake LBJ Yacht Club and Marina.
-Don’t worry, this isn’t a snooty yacht club, but a down-home, hill country place to rent a boat or play at the Granite Beach Waterpark full of inflatable water toys.
-The waterpark is open weekends Memorial to Labor Day.
+Don’t worry, this isn’t a snooty yacht club, but a down-home, hill country place to rent a boat or a lakefront cabin.

 If you are looking for history, check out Kingsland’s Antler’s Inn, built in 1901 as a resort and refuge for railroad workers and travelers.
 Also on property is the actual house from the filming of the 1974 classic “Texas Chainsaw Massacre.”
 The house has received a new coat of paint and doesn’t look as terrifying as it once did, but if you cock your head just right, you can almost hear the grind of a distant chainsaw.